-Through outreach and training, the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute addresses areas such as social-communication difficulties, that affect the lives of children with autism spectrum disorders (ASD) and their families.
+Through outreach and training, the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) at Kennedy Krieger Institute addresses areas such as social-communication difficulties, that affect the lives of children with autism spectrum disorders (ASD) and their families.

 Through various training methods, we target a wide range of community needs, from child-specific consultations to system-wide change.
 Our training program extends from local to international sites, benefiting children and families from many ethnic and cultural backgrounds.